artrivas/I2-HOFI/README.md

-# I2-HOFI
+## ⏳ Under Development: I2-HOFI

-Inter and Intra-Region High-Order Feature Interactions with GNNs for Fine-Grained Image Categorization
+**Interweaving Insights: High-Order Feature Interaction for Fine-Grained Visual Recognition**

+This repository is currently under development.
+The final code will be released soon.
+Stay tuned for updates!